samuelrs9/klmnn-novelty-detection/README.md

 * Multi Class SVM
 * Kernel Principal Component Analysis (KPCA)

-Codes for these approaches are available in the `compared_methods' directory.
+Codes for these approaches are available in the `compared_methods` directory.
 For One Class and Multi Class SVM we use the implementation available in Matlab.
 In the case of KNFST and KPCA methods, we also provide external dependencies which can be found in the `external` directory.